Duke Ferdinand of Brunswick-Wolfenbüttel: Later career

 The estrangement of Frederick and Ferdinand in 1766 led to the duke's retirement from Prussian service, but there was no open breach between the old friends, and Ferdinand visited the king in 1772, 1777, 1779 and 1782.
 Ferdinand retired to Brunswick and his castle of Vechelde, where he occupied himself in building and other improvements.
 He became a patron of learning and art, and a great benefactor of the poor.
-He died on 3 July 1792.
+Never married and childless, Ferdinand died on 3 July 1792.

 The merits, civil and military, of the prince were recognized by memorials not only in Prussia and Hanover, but also in Denmark, the states of western Germany and England.
 The Prussian memorials include an equestrian statue at Berlin 1863.

+Freemasonry

+He also was a freemason, initiated in 1740 into the Lodge of The Three Globes in Berlin, and received the degree of Master Mason in 1743 at Breslau.
+From 1770 he served as English Provincial Grand Master for the Duchy of Brunswick, and one year later he joined the Rite of Strict Observance.
+At the Convent of Kohlo in 1772, he received the office of Grand Master of all Scottish lodges.
+He convened the Masonic Convent of Wilhelmsbad, which lasted from 16 July to 1 September 1782, but ultimately led to the dissolution of the Strict Observance.
+In 1783, like Charles of Hesse-Kassel, he became a member of the Illuminati, and in 1786 he received the dignity of General Obermeister of the Asiatic Brethren.